photoneum/affleego-frontend/.github/instructions/memory.instruction.md

 - CommunityStats component refactored to use shadcn/ui Card, Lucide icons, color accents, bold/animated numbers (framer-motion), and accessibility/responsiveness
 - All lint and build errors resolved; type safety for stat config is robust
 - HotDealCard and DealsCard now both render the company logo from logo_url in a perfectly rounded container, with fallback Award icon if logo_url is missing or empty.
 Both use alt text and aria-label for accessibility.
 Container size, border, and shadow are visually consistent (48x48px, bg-white, p-1, shadow-lg, ring-yellow-300/40).
 Type safety is robust (logo_url is always a string, fallback checks for empty string).
 Implementation follows OpenAPI schema and shadcn/ui best practices.
+- DealsOverview, InfoCardSkeleton, FeaturedDealsSection, and DealsSection components are now fully mobile responsive using Tailwind grid and spacing best practices.

 ## Coding Patterns